 - that a member of staff has breached privacy then the principal should attempt to resolve the matter.
-If required the regional privacy coordinator can provide the principal with assistance.
-However schools and regions that receive privacy complaints should contact the Department’s Privacy Officer on (03) 9637- 3141 or email@example.com for advice.
+If required regional complaints staff can provide the principal with assistance.
+However schools and regions that receive privacy complaints can also contact the Department’s Privacy team on (03) 8688 7967 or email@example.com when needed for advice.

-- to the Victorian Health Services Commissioner about ‘an interference with health privacy’ by a school, this will be sent to the Department's Privacy Officer who will inform the region and school
+- to the Victorian Health Complaints Commissioner about ‘an interference with health privacy’ by a school, this will be sent to the Department's Privacy team who will inform the region and school

-- about a school to the Commissioner for Privacy and Data Protection and the complainant has already approached the school, this will most likely to referred to the Department’s Secretary
+- about a school to the Office of the Victorian Information Commissioner; this will most likely to referred to the Department’s Secretary

-- because the complainant is not satisfied with the Department’s investigation and response, the complaint can then be taken to the Commissioner for Privacy and Data Protection.
-In most circumstances the regional director or regional privacy coordinator will be informed about the investigation.
+- and the complainant is not satisfied with the Department’s investigation and response, the complaint can then be taken to the Office of the Victorian Information Commissioner.
+In most circumstances the regional director and school will be informed about the investigation.

 - Health Records Act 2001